starryknight/GA-SEI-curriculum/sequences/express-intro-exercise/readme.md

 `/shops/n` | PUT | replaces a shop (at index `n`) with the shop from the request body.
 Responds with index of replaced element.
 `/shops/n` | DELETE | length of list of shops after element at `n` is removed

+Use the `coffeeShops` global variable to store your coffeeShops.

+# Strech Goals

+1. Add some more methods to your API that modify the data inside of the coffee shop (such as adding a menu item or changin the name)
+1. Write an HTTP request handler to provide an interface to that new API method you just wrote.